Skip to main content

 Video: Crazy about cakes, Susan Addison, 2009, John Oxley Library, State Library of Queensland.

-The winner of the John Oxley Library Fellowship for 2008 was Gordon Grimwade and his research into the overland migration of Chinese migrants from the Northern Territory to Queensland in the late 19th and 20th Centuries.
+The 2008 John Oxley Library Fellowship was awarded to Gordon Grimwade for his research project on the overland migration of Chinese migrants from the Northern Territory to Queensland in the late 19th and 20th Centuries.

-Dr Martin Buzacott was awarded the 2007 recipient of the John Oxley Library Fellowship for his research into Miraculous Mandarins: A Musical History of Queensland.
-Queensland is the only state in Australia which has never had a book written on its classical music history.
+The 2007 John Oxley Library Fellowship was awarded to Dr Martin Buzacott for his project, Miraculous Mandarins: A Musical History of Queensland.
+Queensland is the only state in Australia that has never had a book written on its classical music history.

 Audio: Classical Queensland speaker Martin Buzacott, with Patrick Thomas and Pamela Page, 2008, John Oxley Library, State Library of Queensland.

-Dr Celmara Pocock, the 2006 John Oxley Library Fellow used State Library of Queensland resources to research populist writer, Henry Lamond.
-Lamond's love of the Whitsundays and the Great Barrier Reef contributed to their conservation and to their popularity as holiday destinations during the 1920s and 30s.
-Dr Pocock used resources from the John Oxley Library to build a fuller picture of Henry Lamond, particularly his personal life, development as a writer and his role in tourism and conservation of the Great Barrier Reef.
+The 2006 John Oxley Library Fellowship was awarded to Dr Celmara Pocock for her research project on populist writer Henry Lamond.
+Lamond's love of the Whitsundays and the Great Barrier Reef played a significant role in their conservation and in making them popular holiday destinations during the 1920s and 30s.
+Dr. Pocock used resources from the John Oxley Library to build a fuller picture of Henry Lamond, focusing particularly on his personal life, development as a writer, and his influential role in the tourism and conservation of the Great Barrier Reef.

-The winner of the John Oxley Library Fellowship for 2005 was Ian Townsend, an ABC journalist.
-Mr Townsend received the grant to write The Devil's eye: a novel , the story of more than 300 people who drowned in the deadliest natural disaster in Australian history.
-He drew on sources from the State Library's John Oxley Library collection, such as diaries, ships' logs, reports from the Queensland Native Mounted Police, newspaper articles, original meteorological reports and the account of the Torres Strait postmaster of the time.
+The 2005 John Oxley Library Fellowship was awarded to ABC journalist Ian Townsend.
+Ian received the award to write The Devil's eye: a novel , the story of more than 300 people who drowned in the deadliest natural disaster in Australian history.
+He drew on sources from the State Library's John Oxley Library collection, including diaries, ships' logs, reports from the Queensland Native Mounted Police, newspaper articles, original meteorological reports, and the account of the Torres Strait postmaster of the time.
+These resources helped Ian craft a powerful narrative around this tragic event in Australian history.

 Video: The 1899 pearling fleet disaster, Ian Townsend, 2007, John Oxley Library, State Library of Queensland.